openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/04-04-accessing-the-application/assignment.md

 difficulty: basic
 timelimit: 500
 ---
 In the previous topics, you built and deployed the Python application.
-In this topic you will open the application in a web browser from the Topology page using the **Route** assigned by OpenShift.
+In this topic, you will open the application in a web browser from the Topology page using the **Route** assigned by OpenShift.

 ----

 `Step 1:`Click the **Web Console** tab from the horizontal menu bar over the terminal to the left to open the OpenShift web console.

-Click on **Topology** button in the left hand menu bar to return to the topology view for the project.
+Click on **Topology** button in the left-hand menu bar to return to the topology view for the project.

 ![Topology View](../assets/topology.png)